takahirox/tiny-web-metaverse/docs/development/getting_started.md

 ## More practical examples

-For more practical code examples, please refer to [the examples package](../../packages/examples).
+For more practical code examples, please refer to [the demo package](../../packages/demo).

 Also [the Client Core concept document](../client/core_concept.md) will help you create your custom features.